 If you suspect your problem is fuel-related, you can perform a fuel pressure test.
 On most cars, there is a fuel pressure test port on the fuel rail.
 Plug a fuel pressure gauge and measure the fuel pressure.

 Burned or Bent Valves or Worn Rings

-The list of problems that can cause your engine to run rich can go on and on.
-Other problems could be the MAF sensor, oxygen sensor, and spark plug wire short.
-The distributor and spark plug wires could be a problem if you have an older car.
+The problems that can cause your engine to run rich can continue.
+Other problems include the MAF sensor, oxygen sensor, and spark plug wire short.
+The distributor and spark plug wires could be problematic if you have an older car.

 The ignition coil electrical socket can also get loose or unplugged from the ignition coil or pack.
 In some cars, oil could be between the ignition coil and spark plug due to a valve gasket oil leak.
 This can cause a short and, therefore, an engine misfire.